sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 chmod 440 /etc/sudoers.d/ansible
 ```

-Now we need to enable and start `vmtoolsd` (the process that manages open-vm-tools). vSphere will detect the IP address after the reboot of the VM.
+You need to enable and start `vmtoolsd` (the process that manages open-vm-tools). vSphere will detect the IP address after the reboot of the VM.

 ```bash
 systemctl enable vmtoolsd
 systemctl start vmtoolsd
 ```

-The installation process is finished and the VM will reboot.
+The installation process finishes and the VM will now reboot.

 ## The provisioners

-Remember, we declared in Packer a provisioner, which in our case corresponds to a `.sh` script, to be stored in a subdirectory next to our json file.
+Remember, you declared in Packer a provisioner, which in your case corresponds to a `.sh` script stored in a subdirectory next to our `json` file.

-There are different types of provisioners, we could also have used Ansible.
+There are different types of provisioners, You could also use Ansible.
 You are free to explore these possibilities.

-This file can be completely changed, but this provides an example of what can be done with a script, in this case `requirements.sh`:
+This file can be completely changed, but this provides an example of what is possible with a script, in this case `requirements.sh`:

 ```bash
 #!/bin/sh -eux